5kullk3r/CTF-THM-WRITEUPS/BOUNTY HUNTERS— THM CTF — WRITEUP.md

 If you guys want me to cover any specific room or challenge, or if you have any queries, feel free to drop a comment.

 I’ll check it out and get back to you as soon as I can.
-Also, you can find all of my writeups and future ones on my GitHub: [https://github.com/5kullk3r](https://github.com/5kullk3r).
+Also, you can find all of my writeups and future ones on my Medium: https://medium.com/@5kullk3r/easy-peasy-thm-ctf-writeup-926f023a1eb5

 Imma bounce for now, but I’ll catch you all in the next writeup\!